sharat87/sharats.me/content/posts/2012-02-18-serializing-python-requests-session-objects-for-fun-and-profit.md

 TypeError: 'list' object is not callable
 ```

-Okay, that error message is very wierd.
+Okay, that error message is very weird.
 Why would anyone *call* a list object?

 Go dig in the [models.py] module.
 See this